mattbev/6.867-final-project/README.md

 Generative adversarial attacks on federate using GANs and UAP.

 ## Usage
-There exists a BasicBaseline and FederatedBaseline class in `baseline.py`.
+There exist BasicBaseline and FederatedBaseline classes in `baseline.py`.
 The usage is very similar between the two.

 ### BasicBaseline
 To create, train, and test a basic CNN baseline perform the following: